 The Bureau of Environmental Services responded with the following comment: Cannot recommend approval.
 The proposed infiltration facility under the structure must be reviewed and approved through a plumbing code appeal prior to BES recommendation of approval of the design review.
 Please see Exhibit E-1.
-Staff and BES have been working with the applicant toward a resolution on this issue.
+Staff and BES have been working with the applicant toward a resolution however this issue remains outstanding.

-BES' comment pertains to the Stormwater Management Manual whicht is not an approval criterion for this review.
-However, because it is possible that changes to the proposed filtration facility, if necessary to meet development standards, would require changes to the building's exterior, the City Council adopts the following condition of approval: If any exterior changes come as a result of Bureau of Environmental Service's requirements for onsite infiltration a Type II land use review maybe required to ensure that the changes are in keeping with the approved land use review.
+Therefore, the commission has included a condition: If any exterior changes come as a result of Bureau of Environmental Service's requirements for onsite infiltration a Type II land use review maybe required to ensure that the changes are in keeping with the approved land use review.